simdjson/simdjson/doc/basics.md

 }
 ```

+### Disabling Exceptions

-To ensure you don't write any code that uses exceptions, compile with `SIMDJSON_EXCEPTIONS=OFF`.
+The simdjson can be build with exceptions entirely disabled.
+It checks the `__cpp_exceptions` macro at compile time.
+Even if exceptions are enabled in your compiler, you may still disable exceptions specifically for simdjson, by setting `SIMDJSON_EXCEPTIONS` to `0` (false) at compile-time when building the simdjson library.
+If you are building with CMake,  to ensure you don't write any code that uses exceptions, you compile with `SIMDJSON_EXCEPTIONS=OFF`.
 For example, if including the project via cmake:

 ```cmake
 target_compile_definitions(simdjson PUBLIC SIMDJSON_EXCEPTIONS=OFF)